TheMEMOLab/Bio326-NMBU/Doc/assembly.md

 #> Gaps = 0
 ```

-As the algorithms used in Flye are not deterministic, your output may vary slightly.
+As the algorithms implemented in Flye are not deterministic, your output may vary slightly.
+As you can see here, we have draft assembly with 10266 contigs totalling 239 Megabases.
+N50 represents the shortest contig that together with all larger contigs represents half of the total bases in the full draft assembly.